 By Brandon Moody

-As an intern at TomKat Ranch, I get to attend a lot of events and trainings on the ranch.
+As an intern at TomKat Ranch, I get to attend a lot of trainings on the ranch.
 When I heard that the ranch was hosting a clinic on stock dogs, I imagined that I would be learning how to train a dog to work with livestock, however, as it turned out, the clinic went much deeper and was really about using dogs to train me to read my livestock better.